collinedwa/market-app/README.md

 | /api/stocks/data | POST | ticker: string, timeframe: string (1M, 3M, 6M, 9M, 1Y) | Generates graph of stock performance for given timeframe |

 ## How to Use / Frontend Navigation
+NOTE: The frontend for this app is mainly meant to showcase the program's functionality.
 ### "/":

 ## Design and Implementation: